engineersakibcse47/Kubernetes/README.md

 - API Server: It's also is a container, that actually is the **entry point to the kubernetes cluster** Through this channel different kubernetes clients will talk like-

   - UI:  If youre using kubernetes dashboard.
   - API: If you're using scripts and automating technologies.
-  - CLI- Command line tools.
+  - CLI: Command line tools.
 So, all of above these will talk to API Server.

 <img width="472" alt="image" src="https://github.com/engineersakibcse47/Kubernetes/assets/108215990/0c61693b-39c4-401c-85f9-d27111bf80e0">